 Flying with Pets

-One of the first things to consider when thinking about traveling with your pet by air is to make sure your pet's physical condition is conducive to flying at all.
+The first thing to consider when thinking about traveling with your pet by air is to make sure your pet’s physical condition is conducive to flying at all.
 An ill, injured, pregnant, very young, or senior pet has a higher risk to travel.
-According to the Animal Welfare Act, you will not be able to fly with your dog or cat if your pet is less than eight weeks old.
-Pets must also be weaned at least five days before traveling by air.

 Certain breeds of dogs, such as collies and pugs, have special respiratory considerations because of their long or short snouts, and flying in the cargo area of a plane can lead to breathing difficulties because of poor ventilation.
 These types of dogs, as well as cats, should fly in the cabin, if allowed.